 Lucrezia Ceselin

-Lucrezia Ceselin (born in Venice, 2000) is a visual artist whose research focuses primarily on photography.
-She graduated in Figurative Arts from the Liceo Artistico Statale of Venice in 2019, and earned a degree in Photography and Audiovisual from RUFA – Rome University of Fine Arts in 2023.
+Lucrezia Ceselin (Venice, 2000) is a visual artist specializing in photography.
+After graduating in Figurative Arts from the Liceo Artistico in Venice (2019), she earned a degree in Photography and Audiovisual at RUFA – Rome University of Fine Arts (2023).

-In May 2025, she was awarded first prize in the “Image” category of the Artefici del Nostro Tempo competition with her work Biomimesi, which was selected for the Venice Pavilion at the 19th.
-International Architecture Exhibition Intelligens.
-Natural.
-Artificial.
-Collective. – La Biennale di Venezia.
+In 2025, she won first prize in the “Image” section of the Artefici del Nostro Tempo competition with her work Biomimesi, selected for the Venice Pavilion at the 19th International Architecture Exhibition – La Biennale di Venezia.
+That same year, she was selected as the winner of the open call La Materia del Tempo, promoted by the Fondazione Musei Senesi in collaboration with Giostre Edizioni, the Municipality of Montalcino, and Opera Laboratori, dedicated to photography as a practice of listening to and narrating archaeology.

-Among her most significant projects is Habitat 1150, a photographic archive documenting the metamorphosis of the lagoon territory through materials transformed by the sea, serving as symbols of environmental decay and the submerged memory of the city of Venice
+Among her most significant projects is Habitat 1150, a photographic archive documenting the metamorphosis of the lagoon territory, published in national media outlets such as L’Espresso (2023) and presented in various group exhibitions.